 - Settlement: 18 Wheeler crash in Dallas, Texas resulting in brain damage to our client and the death of her son–Settled for a confidential amount

-- Settlement: An 18 Wheeler Crash Caused Serious Physical Injuries and Brain Damage — The firm achieved a confidential settlement for our client to address his medical needs and rehabilitative care in the future, as well as replace future lost wages.
-Our client was driving within her lane when hit by the truck driver, and the firm’s discovery of logs and driving record helped establish that the driver failed repeatedly to follow the “Rules of the Road.”
+- Settlement: An 18 Wheeler Crash Caused Serious Physical Injuries and Brain Damage — The firm achieved a confidential settlement for our client to address his medical needs, rehabilitative care, and to replace future lost wages.
+Our client was driving within his lane when hit by the truck driver.
+The firm’s discovery of driving records helped establish that the driver failed multiple times to follow the “Rules of the Road.”

-- 18 wheeler/18 wheeler crash (confidential settlement): Our client was an 18 wheeler driver who was hit from behind by another 18 wheeler on the freeway.
+- 18 wheeler/18 wheeler crash (confidential settlement): Our client was an 18 wheeler driver who got hit from behind by another 18 wheeler on the freeway.
 Our client suffered injuries to his neck and shoulder that required surgery.
 Don Kidd was lead counsel in the lawsuit filed against the negligent trucking company and driver.
-A confidential settlement was reached after evidence was developed proving conclusively the truck driver’s negligence and the extent of the injuries.
-Mr. Kidd also settled our client’ employer’s lost revenue claim resulting from the crash.
+The case results was a confidential settlement after we developed evidence proving the truck driver’s negligence.
+Don Kidd also settled our client employer’s lost revenue claim resulting from the crash.

-- 18 Wheeler/pick-up truck crash (confidential settlement): Our client suffered serious orthopedic injuries to his legs when his pickup truck collided with an 18 wheeler that was making an illegal u-turn.
+- 18 Wheeler/pickup truck crash (confidential settlement): Our client suffered serious orthopedic injuries to his legs when his pickup truck collided with an 18 wheeler that was making an illegal u-turn.
 Our client’s injuries required surgical intervention that included hardware placement.
 He later had two surgeries to remove the hardware because it had become symptomatic.
 Don Kidd was lead counsel in the lawsuit filed against the negligent trucking company and driver.
-A confidential settlement was reached shortly before trial.
+The case reached a confidential settlement before trial.

 - Medical Malpractice: Confidential Settlement–Client suffered injuries to her bladder during a cystoscopy—Settled for a confidential amount.